sw1562776/milky-addon/README.md

 - AutoInvertedY
   - Automatically constructs your favorite, uh... iconic shape — using any block you choose.
 Ideal for establishing a proudly ridiculous *rocket garden*.
 - ChestRestock
-  - Automatically refill your inventory from chests when necessary.
+  - Automatically refill your inventory with chosen item from chests when necessary.
 - InHand
   - Fill your mainhand and offhand with chosen items.
 - GotoMultiPoints